symfonycorp/symfony-cloud-docs/services/network-storage.rst

 -------------------------------------------------------

 There is no automated way of transferring data from one storage type to another.
-Fundamentally, the process is consists in moving files around.
+The process consists in moving files around.

 Suppose you have this mount configuration and want to move to a network storage
 mount: